playsms/playsms/documents/FAQ.md

     Answer:

-    Yes, your incoming SMS are stored on your Inbox.
-Current version have new feature to forward incoming SMS to your email and to your mobile phone.
+    Yes.
+If it came to Inbox, it can also be forwarded to email or mobile.

-2. How do I receive SMS?
+2. How do I receive SMS in my Inbox?

     Answer:

     Tell people to send SMS to your playSMS number with format:

-    `PV [your_username] [their message]`

-    or this format (since playSMS 0.9.5.2):

     `@[your username] [their message]`